hhxsv5/laravel-s/README.md

 - [Adjust kernel parameters](https://wiki.swoole.com/#/other/sysctl?id=%e5%86%85%e6%a0%b8%e5%8f%82%e6%95%b0%e8%b0%83%e6%95%b4)

 - [Number of Workers](https://www.swoole.co.uk/docs/modules/swoole-server/configuration#worker_num): LaravelS uses Swoole's `Synchronous IO` mode, the larger the `worker_num` setting, the better the concurrency performance, but it will cause more memory usage and process switching overhead.
-If one request takes 100ms, in order to provide 1000QPS concurrency, at least 100 worker processes must be configured.
+If one request takes 100ms, in order to provide 1000QPS concurrency, at least 100 Worker processes need to be configured.
 The calculation method is: worker_num = 1000QPS/(1s/1ms) = 100, so incremental pressure testing is needed to calculate the best` worker_num`.

 - [Number of Task Workers](https://www.swoole.co.uk/docs/modules/swoole-server/configuration#task_worker_num)